 The best views of Mount Fuji

-The Hakone cable car is undoubtedly one of the best ways to admire Mount Fuji from the heights.
-It links Sounzan to Togendai via Owakudani, offering breathtaking views along the way.
-During the journey, you'll fly over the volcanic valley and its sulfurous fumaroles, while enjoying a clear view of Mount Fuji, weather permitting.
+The hakone cable car is undoubtedly one of the best ways to admire Mount Fuji from the heights.
+It links Sounzan station to Togendai station, and offers breathtaking views all the way on a clear day.
+It also flies over the Owakudani volcanic valley and its sulfurous fumaroles.

 Le funitel de Hakone avant sa rénovation, avec en fond le Mont Fuji